sebkur/sss-gcc-bridge/README.md

 Vagrant uses the project directory on your real local machine as a shared folder so that the build results are available in your `target` directory locally.

+When you're done, shut down the virtual machine:

+    vagrant halt